• Skip to primary navigation

 My First Bed Change

-My First Bed Change As A Nurse
+My First Bed Change As a Nurse

 I’ve been a nurse since 2010.
 It’s been rough at times, but it’s been rewarding.
 I look at the nurse I am today and the nurse who graduated from nursing school and see two completely different people.